rakkom/tradingview_to_python/README.md

 # Overview
-This bot receives alerts from **TradingView** as webhook and run python code to place orders on raspberry pi.
-The exchange this bot uses is **Bybit** and the pair is BTCUSDC. **USDC pairs are free from trading fees.** I skip the set up details for raspberry pi.
-BICwA and darvasbox are names of strategies on TradingView.
+This bot is designed to receive alerts from **TradingView** via webhooks and execute Python code to place orders on a **Raspberry Pi**.
+It utilizes the **Bybit exchange** and operates with the **BTCUSDC** trading pair.
+Notably, USDC pairs are exempt from trading fees.
+The setup details for the Raspberry Pi will not be covered in this explanation.
+BICwA and darvasbox are the names of strategies employed within the TradingView platform.

 1. TradingView --webhook--> smee --webhook--> webhook_listner.py on localhost (raspberry pi)